iCodeWalker/three-js-raging-sea/readme.md

    5. Add it to Dat.GUI with the addColor method and update waterMaterial uniforms with onChange(...)
    6. In Fragment shader retrieving those colors.
    7. Now we will create a mix between the uDepthColor and the uSurfaceColor according to wave elevation.

+7. Small waves:
+   1. We can use 3D perlin noise to make waves change with time.
+   2. We will add more chaos in the waves.